UE and VR Development Technical Notes

 OculusSetup.exe;OculusClient.exe;OVRServiceLauncher.exe;OVRServer_x64.exe;OculusVR.exe;OculusCompatCheck.exe;CompatToolCommandLine.exe;OculusLogGatherer.exe;OVRLibrarian.exe;oculus-driver.exe;OVRLibraryService.exe;oculus-overlays.exe;OVRRedistributableInstaller.exe;

-Fill the above content into the Application text box and select the local proxy port for SS.
+Fill in the above content in the Application text box, then select the local proxy port for SS routing.

-For other programs (like foreign games, Steam, etc.), if they need to be forced through the SS proxy, the same method applies.
+For other programs (such as foreign-made games, Steam, etc.), if you need to force them through the SS proxy, the same method applies.

-Since the default Screen Percentage value in UE projects is quite low, the visuals may appear blurry.
-However, increasing it directly can lead to significant frame rate drops.
+Because the default Screen Percentage value in UE projects is very low, it can appear very blurry.
+However, increasing it directly can result in a severe frame rate drop.

 DeviceType r.ScreenPercentage